 q: Q: What is the warmest sleeping bag lining?

 A: Generally speaking, the design of a sleeping bag plays a larger role in its warmth than the raw materials used.
 However, synthetic fabrics with insulating properties such as Thermolite are usually the warmest.
 However, while looking at our list you will find that many of these come with specific temperature ratings.
 Some may even have the same temperature rating and use different types of down to make it warm.
 Thermolite is great but not required for warmth--but, as I just said, it is definitely the highest rated for warmth if that is something you are specifically looking for.

 q: Q: When should I clean my sleeping bag?

 A: You should attempt to air dry your sleeping bags every morning after they are used by turning them inside out and exposing them to sunlight.
 Some sleeping bags are machine washable and should be washed whenever they become smelly or discolored.

-A: Before storing your sleeping bag, it is important to dry it out completely.
+A: Before storing your sleeping bag, it is important to dry it out completely to avoid mold or rot.
 Once it is dry, it should be stored loosely in a cotton or mesh sack and kept in a location that is cool and dry.
 When traveling with your sleeping back, storing it in a stuff sack is recommended.

-A: Small tears in the fabric can be covered with a special patch.
-In situations where this isn’t possible, duct tape can serve as a temporary fix.
+A: Small tears in the fabric can be covered with a special patch or even repaired with some fabric glues that are meant to close rips and seal tears.
+In situations where this isn’t possible, duct tape can serve as a temporary fix until you can apply a more permanent repair.
 Many companies sell inexpensive zipper repair kits that can fix issues with the bag’s zipper, but any damage more extreme than these will likely require returning your bag to the manufacturer.